darius/cant/overview.md

 will need to get fancier.

-The interpreter and core library, at this writing, amount to ~4000 lines of Scheme and Squeam.
+The interpreter and core library, at this writing, amount to ~4000 lines of Scheme and Cant.
 Back in the 90s I used a bytecode Scheme of my own at ~5000 lines of C and Scheme, and that size would not be too crazy a goal for this... if we stopped counting blank lines and comments, sigh.
 Over 10k lines would be disappointing.